 Is Linux+ Worth it in Washington, DC?

-Most of the enterprise IT world runs on Windows — Microsoft’s familiar OS is an organizational mainstay for its familiarity and ease of use.
+Most enterprise IT runs on Windows.
+Microsoft’s familiar OS is an organizational mainstay for its familiarity and ease of use.
 But there’s another common operating system hiding in plain sight: Linux.

 Is MCSA Windows Server 2016 Worth It?